 Questions about your long service leave?

-If you have read all the long service leave information on our website and you still have questions or concerns about your entitlements, here is a step-by-step guide of what you can do:
+If you have read all the long service leave information on our website and you still have questions or concerns about your entitlements, please follow the below options.

-Step 3 (for employees only): If you are a worker and are in a disagreement with your employer regarding long service leave, please complete and submit the Claim form: Long service leave to lodge a claim with your employer.
+For employees only: If you are a worker and are in a disagreement with your employer regarding long service leave, please submit a Long Service Leave claim form.